Who's Watching Your Money?

 At the same time, they needs to be astute enough to see the larger picture and warn you of any impending problems before they happen.
 If you purchase a piece of equipment, she should know how to properly enter it into your bookkeeping software to avoid problems - and therefore save time and money - with your accountant (and the IRS) later on.

-3. They must know your industry.
+3. They must know your industry

 You don't want to have to train your bookkeeper on your industry language, standard industry income or expense categories or other basics.
 The more up-to-speed they are, the faster they can hit the ground running and the sooner you will have good data.
 If they don't know your industry however, be sure to give them a rundown of lingo and how you refer to your customers/clients/tenants in order for you to get the most meaningful reports out of the gate.

-4. They must provide timely reporting.
+4. They must provide timely reports

 In hiring your virtual bookkeeper, insure that you put in a provision for when you want to see monthly financials.
 The date will depend on when your bank month ends - give them a few days after that date to reconcile your accounts and produce reports.
 At a minimum, you want to see a profit & loss, balance sheet and cash flow statement.